bot666clank/bot666clank/README.md

 Hi, I’m Francine!
-I’m a Computer Science student at the University of Illinois at Chicago (Class of 2026), and I really enjoy working on systems, infrastructure, and performance-focused software.
+I’m a Computer Science student at the University of Illinois at Chicago (Class of 2026), and I really enjoy working on systems, infrastructure, and performance-focused software!

-Lately I’ve been especially interested in operating systems, compilers, and concurrency.
+Lately I’ve been especially interested in operating systems, compilers, and concurrency!
 I like digging into how things actually work under the hood, whether that’s memory management, scheduling, or just understanding why something is slow and how to fix it.
-I tend to gravitate toward problems where I can get into the details and build something that’s both efficient and reliable.
+I tend to gravitate toward problems where I can get into the details and build something that’s both efficient and reliable!

 Technical Toolkit: C, C++, Rust, Go, Python, Java, SQL, JavaScript/TypeScript, Linux, multithreading, concurrency, GDB, Valgrind, AWS, Azure, Databricks, MySQL